 b) 2nd class medical, valid for one year and required for use with a Commercial rating;

-c) 3rd class medical, valid for three years if you are under 40, and for two years if 40 or older.
-Your medical certificate also acts as a student license while you are in training.
+c) 3rd class medical, valid for five years if you are under 40, and for two years if 40 or older.

 Click here to find an Aviation Medical Examiner (AME) near you, and obtain your medical certificate.